 It was envisioned that improved SSOPs could further enhance ongoing efforts of the TC and PTC Members to support sustainable, socio-economic development of the high economic growth areas of coastal zones.
-By building upon existing SSOPs and information of TC and PTC Members for coastal hazards, especially those relevant to end-to-end EWSs and community-based disaster risk management, improved SSOPs could be developed.
-The connections between aspects of SSOPs and socio-economic implications are important to provide policy guidance to those involved in various aspects related to multi-hazard EWS.
+By building upon existing SSOPs and information of TC and PTC Members for coastal

+TC and PTC are two inter-government regional bodies dealing with typhoon-related disaster risk reduction.
 The project was mainly focused on the meteorological and hydrological services of the TC and PTC regions.
 However, one agency or organization cannot develop all of the needed SSOPs for an effective multi-hazards EWS in isolation.
 Coordination, collaboration, support, and assistance are needed not only horizontally with other agencies at the same level of government, but also vertically to involve all levels of government, citizens, and media.
 An effective EWS must provide the required information to the people at risk so they in turn can perform the correct actions to save their lives and property regardless of whether they live in a large city or a rural, coastal location.
 Thus, the intended target readers or users of the manual are those involved in the enhancement of EWS services through a multi-hazard, multi-agency SSOP approach.